6 Ways to Use Canva to Help Your Online Course Stand Out

 It’s becoming very common to see infographics within online courses.
 Infographics are often very useful in demonstrating certain complex concepts and are one of the best tools available for conveying data and measurements.
 They’re also helpful for teaching processes, as they are great for visually outlining steps.
 Add in the fact that they typically distill a topic down to the major key concepts while leaving out the fluff, and they can be a great addition to an online course.

 I’ve used a number of the online infographic creators (most notably Piktochart), but Canva has made a big push recently to become one of the major players in this space also and they already have dozens of templates available.
 Personally, I think that Piktochart has a better library of designs as infographics are their primary focus, but if you’re only creating a few Canva is a great choice.
+Creating infographics with Canva for online courses is a breeze!

 And if you’ve never created one, infographics are seriously one of the most fun types of content to create.
 Give it a try…surely you have some content in your course which would translate to a great infographic!

-3. COURSE MODULE NAVIGATION BUTTONS
+3. COURSE MODULE NAVIGATION BUTTON GRAPHICS

 4. COURSE LESSON HEADERS